Why people are more likely to get sick in winter

 Taking these steps can help you avoid colds, the flu, and other germs when it is cold outside:

-Vaccinate.
 There’s no vaccine for the common cold, but you can and should be vaccinated against COVID as well as the flu.
-Everyone ages 6 months and older should get a yearly flu shot and COVID vaccine.
+Everyone ages 6 months and older should get a yearly flu shot.
+Speak with a healthcare provider about your COVID vaccination, as it may depend on your age, health status, and previous vaccinations.

 When you do sneeze or cough, do it into your mask, cover your mouth with a tissue, or use the crook of your elbow.
 If you do sneeze into your hands, wash them right away or use hand sanitizer.